Graduate Survival Guide

 Health Care Center

 Access to the Student Health Center is provided by fees paid by all full-time students.
 Part-time students and dependents of students may be covered with payment of an additional fee.
 The New Mexico Tech health center is open to students five days per week while school is in session.
 The health center is located in the Fidel Student Center (Building #14).
-The health center is staffed by a nurse practitioner and an RN, and provides primary care free of charge, except for costs incurred for laboratory analyses.
+The health center is staffed by a nurse practitioner and an RN, and provides primary care free of charge, except for costs incurred for laboratory analysis.
 They will refer you to a specialist or another doctor if necessary.

 Graduate Student Orientation: New graduate students starting in the fall semester are required to attend the Graduate Student Orientation, hosted by the Center for Graduate Studies, on the first Monday evening of classes.